pmhahn/pmhahn.github.io/_posts/2022-07-25-apt-dependency-resolver.md

 - `apt-get` is the stable command line tool, which should be used from scripts.
 - `aptitude` provides an interactive text user interface, but can also be used from scripts.
   It can be used interactively to resolve conflicts, but requires some extra knowledge.
-- `apt` is a new tool for interactive usage: It combines functions from other tools like `apt-cache`, but is not considered stable and should not be used in scripts.
+- `apt` is a new tool for interactive usage: It combines functions from other tools like `apt-cache` and `apt-mark`, but is not yet considered stable and should not be used in scripts.